Rick Perry: 2016 presidential campaign

-Almost immediately following the 2012 election, Perry was mentioned as a potential candidate for the presidency in the 2016 presidential election, with a Time magazine article in July 2013 saying that "everything is aligned for Rick Perry to be the Republican nominee for president in 2016."
+Almost immediately following the 2012 election, Perry was mentioned as a potential candidate for the presidency in the 2016 presidential election.
+A July 2013 Time magazine article stated that "everything is aligned for Rick Perry to be the Republican nominee for president in 2016."

-Perry officially launched his 2016 presidential candidacy on June 4, 2015, in Addison, Texas.
-A version of the Colt Ford song "Answer To No One" boomed from loudspeakers, as Perry took to the stage.
-He then announced his candidacy at the scheduled press conference.
+Perry officially launched his 2016 presidential candidacy on June 4, 2015 in Addison, Texas.

-Perry withdrew on September 11, 2015—becoming the first in the field of major candidates to drop out—following poor polling after the first debate.
-In the weeks before he dropped out of the race, Perry's campaign was in dire financial straits, spending nearly four times as much as it raised.
+Perry withdrew his candidacy on September 11, 2015 following poor polling after the first debate.
+He became the first in the field of major candidates to drop out of the race.
+In the weeks before he dropped out of the race, Perry's campaign was in dire straits financially, having spent nearly four times as much as was raised.

 On January 25, 2016, Perry endorsed United States Senator Ted Cruz (R-TX) for president.
 On May 5, 2016, following the suspension of Cruz's presidential campaign, Perry endorsed Donald Trump for the presidency.